sanderlukas/tuum-test-app/README.md

 # Introduction

-Solution to Tuum test assignment.
+My solution to Tuum test assignment.

 ## How to run